axieinfinity/ronin-documentation/docs/community/contribute/style-guide.md

 ---
 description: Style guide applied to this documentation.
+title: Style guide
 ---

-# Content style guide
+## Introduction

-Ronin documentation adheres to the [Google's developer documentation style guide](https://developers.google.com/style) as the preferred style guide.
+The Ronin documentation adheres to the [Google's developer documentation style guide](https://developers.google.com/style) as the preferred style guide.

 This page defines our additions and exceptions to the Google style guide: